nickarmenta/HelpfulBot/README.md

 # HelpfulBot

 HelpfulBot uses a "teach by prompt" approach to cobot programming.
 Instead of hard-coding, users are provided a list of questions to guide them towards a final program.
-This creates a even more user-friendly interface that lowers the amount of training required for robot programming.
+This creates an even more user-friendly interface that lowers the amount of training required for robot programming.

 ## Usage